jjovcheva/dark-energy-with-bao/README.md

 -----------------------------------------------------------------------
 This is a redux of a project I completed in my third year of university.
-I intended to only briefly revisit it, but the original directory was a mess, I had moved from using Nbodykit (which no longer runs on my laptop) to `Triumvirate` for power-/bispectrum estimation, and after a year of cosmology I was much better equipped to appreciate and execute it -- so I redid it.
+I intended to only briefly revisit it, but the original directory was a mess, I had moved from using `nbodykit` (which no longer runs on my laptop) to `Triumvirate` for power-/bispectrum estimation, and after a year of cosmology I was much better equipped to appreciate and execute it -- so I redid it.